NetApp/FSx-ONTAP-samples-scripts/EKS/Trident-Protect/README.md

 - kubectl installed - Refer to [this documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) on how to install it.
 - helm installed - Refer to [this documentation](https://helm.sh/docs/intro/install/) on how to install it.

-## Preperation
+## Preparation
-The following are the steps required before you can use Trident Protect to backup your EKS application.
+The following are the steps required before you can use Trident Protect to backup or migrate your EKS application.

 1. [Configure Trident Backend](#1-make-sure-trident-backend-is-configured-correctly)
 1. [Configure Storage Classes for Trident storage types](#2-make-sure-trident-csi-drivers-for-nas-and-san-are-installed)